darkorsa/cordo/README.md

 ### Package structure

-Framework comes with Users package shipped by default with implemented basic CRUD actions.
+Users package is shipped by default with implemented basic CRUD actions.

 Here's how the code is organised: